MadStu/HTMLCSSEPP/README.md

 ### Existing Features

+- __Colour Scheme__

+  - I intially used the colormind.io to generate a matching colour scheme and which generated some initial colors.

+  - I kept the first colour as a background and tweaked the others for contrast reasons.

 - __Navigation Bar__

   - Featured at the top of the page, the full responsive navigation bar includes links to the History, Events and contact sections on the website.